MosesSupposes/Purescript-By-Example/text/chapter6.md

        mempty = Multiply 1
      ```

-     This monoid acts on strings by repeating an input string some number of times.
      Write an instance which implements this action:

      ```haskell
-     instance repeatAction :: Action Multiply String
+     instance actionMultiplyInt :: Action Multiply Int
      ```
-     _Hint_: Search Pursuit for a helper-function with the signature `String -> Int -> String`.
-Note that `String` might appear as a more generic type.

      Does this instance satisfy the laws listed above?

+1. (Medium) Write an `Action` instance which repeats an input string some number of times:

+     ```haskell
+     instance actionMultiplyString :: Action Multiply String
+     ```
+     _Hint_: Search Pursuit for a helper-function with the signature [`String -> Int -> String`](https://pursuit.purescript.org/search?q=String%20-%3E%20Int%20-%3E%20String).
+Note that `String` might appear as a more generic type (such as `Monoid`).

+     Does this instance satisfy the laws listed above?

  1. (Medium) Write an instance `Action m a => Action m (Array a)`, where the action on arrays is defined by acting on each array element independently.

  1. (Difficult) Given the following newtype, write an instance for `Action m (Self m)`, where the monoid `m` acts on itself using `append`:

      ```haskell
      newtype Self m = Self m
      ```

+     _Note_: The testing framework requires `Show` and `Eq` instances for the `Self` and `Multiply` types.
+You may either write these instances manually, or let the compiler handle this for you with [`derive newtype instance`](https://github.com/purescript/documentation/blob/master/language/Type-Classes.md#derive-from-newtype) shorthand.

  1. (Difficult) Should the arguments of the multi-parameter type class `Action` be related by some functional dependency?
 Why or why not? _Note_: There is no test for this exercise.

 ## A Type Class for Hashes